 Your rights with regard to your information

 You have rights under Irish Data Protection legislation, with regard to our processing of your data.
-You can exercise these rights at any time by contacting us via email at DPO@validnutrition.org or in writing at: The Data Protection Officer, VALID Nutrition, Cuibin Farm, Derry Duff, Bantry, Co.
-Cork, Republic of Ireland.
+You can exercise these rights at any time by contacting us via email at DPO@validnutrition.org or in writing at: The Data Protection Officer, Valid Nutrition, Cuibin Farm, Derry Duff, Bantry, Co.
+Cork, Ireland.

 You have the right to be informed about any personal data which we hold which relates to you, including how we acquired such data, and the purposes for which it is being used.
-This right requires that you will be given a copy of your personal data which you may have supplied to us via the Site or in other correspondence and interactions.
+This right requires that you will be given a copy of your personal data which you may have supplied to us via our website or in other correspondence and interactions.

 You have the right to have inaccurate personal data corrected.
 If you discover that we hold inaccurate personal data about you, you have a right to instruct us to correct that information.
 Such an instruction must be in writing and must contain evidence of the correct information.
 We will respond as soon as possible, and in any event within one month from the date on which your instructions are received.

-Furthermore, we will share your corrective instructions with any organisation with whom the incorrect information has been shared in the 12 months prior to the date of your instructions.
+We will also share your corrective instructions with any organisation with whom the incorrect information has been shared in the 12 months prior to the date of your instructions.

 Changes to our privacy statement

 Any changes we may make to our privacy statement in the future will be posted on this page.
 Please check this Privacy Statement occasionally to see any updates or changes to our privacy statement.

 Questions, comments and requests regarding this privacy statement are welcome and should be addressed to: The Data Protection Officer, Valid Nutrition, Cuibin Farm, Derry Duff, Bantry, Co.
 Cork, Ireland or by email to: DPO@validnutrition.org.